lemonmade/quilt/documentation/features/routing.md

 - Quilt wants to be a [“component-first” framework](./TODO), which includes the idea that all components in the app have the same capabilities, and components should be freely composable.
 In most file-based routing setups, route components are in some way “special” (e.g., in Next.js, only route components can define data fetching methods), and you need to invent additional conventions or configuration to enable common composition use cases, like layouts that wrap some routes in your app.
 - It is usually impossible to use file-based routing to build an application where the routing scheme is dynamic, based on the data fetched by the application.
 For example, Shopify’s checkout has a variable number of pages, and different content on each page, depending on the items in a buyer’s cart and the shop’s checkout configuration.
 When you move routing into application code, you can make it as dynamic as you like.
 - Declaring routes in code allows you to attach additional metadata and functionality to the routing scheme.
-Quilt supports defining how to preload routes and what routes to include for static rendering as part of its `useRoutes` hook, which would otherwise need to be defined separately.
+Quilt supports defining how to preload routes and what routes to include for static rendering as part of its `routes` prop and `useRoutes()` hook, which would otherwise need to be defined separately.
 - You do not need to adhere to any file naming conventions for routes or other routing-related components, like “layouts” that wrap a subset of your application

 If you want to use file system routing, you should use a framework that provides first-class support for them instead of using Quilt.